Kurento/kurento/source/Developer_and_Programmer_Guide.rst

        mediaApiConfiguration.serverAddress=127.0.0.1

        # Put here the port where KMS management daemon is bound
-       # If you did not movify KMS default configuation, let it as 9090
+       # If you did not modify KMS default configuration, let it as 9090
        mediaApiConfiguration.serverPort=9090

        # Put here the IP address where KAS management handler must listen